The Voice UK: Coaches

 The coaching line-up was announced on 8 December 2011.
 Presenter Holly Willoughby described them as "badass" and "incredible".
 All four coaches confirmed they would return as coaches for a second series.

-Kylie Minogue and Ricky Wilson joined will.i.am and Jones as coaches for the third series following the departures of Jessie J and O'Donoghue.
+Kylie Minogue and Ricky Wilson joined will.i.am and Tom Jones as coaches for the third series following the departures of Jessie J and O'Donoghue.
 Later on, Rita Ora replaced Minogue for the fourth series.
 After only one series, Ora left the show, due to touring commitments and joined rival show, The X Factor UK.
 On 14 August, it was announced that Paloma Faith and Boy George would join Wilson and Will.i.am for the fifth series, meaning that Jones would not return.
-Jones' axe had a widespread negative response from viewers and by himself, with Jones claiming that he had no idea he had been axed.
+Jones' axe had a widespread negative response from viewers and by Jones himself, with Jones claiming that he had no idea he had been axed.

 On 13 November 2015, Wilson announced that the fifth series would be his last as a coach.
 However, on 24 March 2016, it was announced that he could make a return to the show.
-The following month, Faith stated that she had left the show due to her pregnancy, after just one series on the show.
+The following month, after just one series on the show, Faith stated that she had left due to her pregnancy.
 In July 2016, it was confirmed that Boy George had decided not to return for the sixth series on ITV. will.i.am later revealed that he would return as a coach for the 2017 series, but Wilson later announced that he would not.
 In September 2016, the coaches for the 2017 series was confirmed as will.i.am, Jennifer Hudson, Sir Tom Jones and Gavin Rossdale.